 This park rebuilt after Hurricane Andrew, has beach and ocean views that are spectacular and full of history.
 The park allows dogs on leashes in the park area but not on the sandy beach.
 Florida State Parks in other parts of the state allow dogs in the campgrounds, but not in South Florida.

-Technically they are not allowed on the beach at any time, but this
+are not allowed on the beach at any time, but this rule is not

 Update - Caution: It has been reported that enforcement has increased and people have been ticketed for the serious crime of walking their dogs on the boardwalk